-But before IPPO students officially starts their weekend, they do Abacus Lessons for an hour first.
+But before IPPO students officially start their weekend, they do Abacus Lessons for an hour first.

-Students determines their goals and tries to accomplish it before the lesson ends.
+Students determine their goals and try to accomplish it before the lesson ends.

 Some students do really finish their goal but some can’t.

-In IPPO, we respect every students drive.
+In IPPO, we respect every student drive.
 Abacus learning is not a competition, the important thing is for the students to completely comprehend what he/she is doing in class.